 Palms Australia’s Encounter trips are unlike any other commercial tours or voluntourism programs, and for a good reason.

-While Exposure-Immersion experiences in developing communities can be a great source of personal growth for people of all ages, it is unethical to use them for this purpose if they have negative effects on the host communities.
-The program must have merit of itself or the participants attracted will simply be using the immersion as a guided tour.
+Exposure-Immersion experiences in developing communities can be a great source of personal growth.
+However, it is unethical to use them for this purpose.
+These tours can be exploitative if they have negative effects on the host communities.
+The immersion program must have merit of itself or the participants attracted will simply be using the immersion as a guided tour.
 The experience must also be relevant to the context and not simply a “youth camp in a poor country”.

 Negative experiences for the host community can range from inconvenience or cost, to damaging the integrity of the group through insulting, patronising and neo-colonial behaviours.
-These can be avoided when the host community can participate in the planning of the activities, and when adequate cross-cultural preparation and support is given to the participant.
+Host communities avoid these experiences when the community can participate in the planning of the activities, and when the participant receives adequate cross-cultural preparation and support.
 We’re proud to say that Palms Australia’s Encounters do both these things.

 Full participation of the host community

 The community must participate in deciding the programs available and the sorts of participants they would benefit from meeting.
-For example, sometimes a group of 16-year-old boys would be the best group to meet with a community, sometimes the worst.
-The community should indicate which times least interrupt their own activities and, in consultation with tour organisers, decide what activities would be appropriate for participants.
-The program should not be carelessly tacked on to the community’s schedule of activities or the experience will suffer and it will more likely be an inconvenience.
+Sometimes a group of 16-year-old boys would be the best group to meet with a community, sometimes the worst.
+The community should indicate which times create minimal interruption to their own activities.
+Consequently, in consultation with tour organisers, the community should decide what activities would be appropriate for participants.
+The program should not be carelessly tacked on to the community’s schedule of activities.
+In doing so, the participant’s experience will suffer and it will more likely inconvenience the community.

 There are some communities that have the structures and systems in place to cater for visitors and could offer a mutually beneficial program.
-The community should be able to request that its actual costs are covered by participation fees.
+Communities should be able to request that participation fees cover their actual costs.

 Cross-cultural preparation and support

-The importance of cross-cultural preparation must not be underestimated.
-It heightens the experience for the visitor by providing a better understanding of the reasons for cultural differences.
+Palms highly values and never underestimates the importance of cross-cultural preparation.
+Preparation heightens the experience for the visitor by providing a better understanding of the reasons for cultural differences.
 It reduces the likelihood of simplistic generalisations, unfairly insulting or romanticising the host culture as lazy, greedy, dirty or noble, peaceful or simple, and therefore provides the sort of guests the hosts deserve.

 An understanding of sustainable development

 Though short-term exposure tours are not development activities, an understanding of development theory and practice is important.
-Participants must be given the understanding necessary to avoid the mistakes of the past, including simplistic evaluations about what would “help these people”.
-The importance of community-driven, culturally-appropriate development must be emphasised.
-Any work-like activity that is undertaken must be understood as an opportunity to participate in the hosts’ lives, not as “us” helping “them”.
-Participants must understand the potential damage by wantonly distributing gifts, particularly to avoid reinforcing colonial notions of “charity” and to reduce the opportunity for genuine relationships, both for this and future generations.
+Participants must understand how to avoid the mistakes of the past, including simplistic evaluations about what would “help these people”.
+Therefore, Palms preparation emphasises the importance of community-driven, culturally-appropriate development.
+Participants should understand that any work-like activity that is undertaken is an opportunity to participate in the hosts’ lives, rather than “us” helping “them”.
+Participants must understand the potential damage by wantonly distributing gifts.
+This is critical to avoid reinforcing colonial notions of “charity”.
+They reduce the opportunity for genuine relationships, both for this and future generations.